-You can think of CDs as a higher-paying savings account that’s stashed in a safe with a time lock.
+Think of CDs as a higher-paying savings account that’s stashed in a safe with a time lock.
 But unlike a savings account with a variable annual percentage yield, the yield on a CD with a fixed APY won’t change during the term.

 Though you may be able to withdraw the interest before the end of the term, you usually can’t touch the principal without incurring an early withdrawal penalty.

 Here are some of the top widely available 2-year CD rates.
 Compare these offers, then calculate how much interest you could earn when your CD matures.